justjohnd/workflow/React.md

     import App from './components/App';
     ReactDOM.render(<App />, document.getElementById('root'));
     ```
- 5. **State** is private and fully controlled by the component. **Hooks** are functions that let you use state and access React features without writing a class.
+ 5. **State** is the condition of the application at any given time.
+In React, state is private and fully controlled by the component.
+It is a data structure that determines the state of the UI. **Hooks** are functions that let you use state and access React features without writing a class. **Local state** refers to state that is controlled in the component, for instance, with the use of `setState`.
+There are also **global states**.
+ 6. **Rendering** is when a function component gets called and returns a set of instructions for building the DOM.
+It is passed props and set to default state.
+This is also called **initialization**
+ 8. **Mounting** is when a component builds the DOM for the first time, based on the instructions given during rendering
+ 9. **Re-rendering** is when a function gets called again and returns a new set of instructions on an already mounted component.
+The application is repainted.
+This is also referred to as **updating**.
+ 10. **Unmounting** is when a component is removed from the DOM
+ 11. **Lifecycle** is a series of methods invoked at different stages of a component's existence.
+The lifecycle includes: 1) Initialization, 2) Mounting, 3) Updating, 4) Unmounting

 # Props
 Props are always passed down from a parent component to a child component.
 In the following example, `Welcome` is a child component of `element`, and `element` passes the attribute `name` as a  prop value of `"Sara"` down to `Welcome`